johnjlocke/metal-quiz/README.md

 Things You Can Do With This:
 ---------------------------------------------

-You can embed the Metal Quiz in your own site (just copy + paste in source or a plain text widget):
+You can embed the Metal Quiz in your own site (just copy + paste in source or a plain text widget.
+Don't forget to change the brackets):

 <code>[iframe src="http://metalquiz.lockedowndesign.com/" height="450" width="600"][/iframe]</code>